Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Selling When You Have Equity

-If your home is worth more than you owe, you're in a relatively strong position.
+If your home is worth more than you owe, you are in a relatively strong position.
 A traditional sale through a real estate agent — or directly to a cash buyer if speed is the priority — lets you pay off your mortgage in full and keep whatever equity remains.
+Fla.
+Stat. § 45.0315 preserves the right of redemption through certificate of sale, providing an additional last-resort window.

-Even if you're in foreclosure proceedings, a traditional sale is entirely possible as long as:
+Even if you are in Fla.
+Stat. § 702.01 foreclosure proceedings, a traditional sale is possible as long as:

-If you have significant equity, selling sooner rather than later protects it.
-Legal fees and court costs accumulate fast during foreclosure, eating into what you'd walk away with.
+If you have significant equity, selling sooner protects it.
+Legal fees and court costs accumulate fast during Fla.
+Stat. § 702.01 foreclosure, eating into what you would walk away with.

 Selling When You Owe More Than Your Home Is Worth

-• List the property.
-Your real estate agent lists the home at current market value.
-When an offer comes in, you submit it to the lender for approval.
+3. List the property.
+The real estate agent lists the home at current Fla.
+Stat. § 702.06 fair-market-value (which is also the basis for any later deficiency determination).
+When an offer comes in, submit it to the lender for approval under the 12 C.F.R. § 1024.41(c) framework.

-• Lender review.
-The lender orders a property valuation and reviews the offer.
-This process can take weeks to months.
-Their goal is to confirm the offer reflects fair market value and that they're better off accepting it than continuing foreclosure.
+4. Lender review.
+The lender orders a property valuation and reviews the offer against the applicable Fannie Mae Servicing Guide D2-3.2 or Freddie Mac Servicing Guide Chapter 9203 short-sale guidelines.
+Their goal is to confirm the offer reflects fair market value and that they are better off accepting it than continuing Fla.
+Stat. § 702.01 judicial foreclosure.

-• Approval and closing.
-If the lender approves, you close the sale, the lender receives the proceeds, and you're released from the mortgage obligation (subject to the terms of the approval letter).
+5. Approval and closing.
+If the lender approves, you close the sale, the lender receives the proceeds, and you are released from the mortgage obligation subject to the terms of the 12 C.F.R. § 1024.41 approval letter — including, critically, whether the Fla.
+Stat. § 702.06 deficiency is expressly waived.

 Comparing a Short Sale vs. Foreclosure

-Homeowners sometimes wonder whether it's better to just let foreclosure happen rather than fight it.
-Here's why most financial advisors recommend exhausting other options first:
+Homeowners sometimes wonder whether it is better to let Fla.
+Stat. § 702.01 foreclosure complete rather than fight it.
+Here is why financial professionals recommend exhausting 12 C.F.R. § 1024.41 options first:

 Short Sale or Modification — Which Is Right for You?